 Eco Yoga Sanctuary – for the Jumierah yogis

-As soon as you walk in to this studio, you feel like you’ve entered a spa.
+As soon as you walk into this studio, you feel like you’ve entered a spa.
 It’s so peaceful and quiet that we can’t think of a better place to meditate.
-There are quite a few yoga classes in this women-only studio, including the super chilled Yin yoga and our all-time favourite, Power Vinyasa.
+We’ve tried a few yoga classes in this women-only studio, including the super-chilled Yin yoga and our all-time favourite, Power Vinyasa.

 First floor, The Village Mall – Jumeirah 1.
 056 771 1336.
 From AED 85.